BraulioAcosta/se_project_spots/README.md

 ### Overview

 - Resizable for desktops and mobile devices.
-- FUsed CSS Grid instead of Flexbox.
+- Used CSS Grid instead of Flexbox.

   #### - Link